-Ethos manages advisory accounts on a discretionary or non-discretionary basis through relationships with Charles Schwab & Company, Inc. ("Schwab") and US Bancorp Wealth Management ("US Bank").
+Ethos manages advisory accounts on a discretionary or non-discretionary basis through relationships with Charles Schwab & Company, Inc. ("Schwab"),US Bancorp Wealth Management ("US Bank") and Interactive Brokers ("Interactive") (or, referenced collectively as "Ethos' Custodial Firms").
 Some non-discretionary accounts are managed through a relationship with Citigroup, Inc. ("Citigroup").
-Ethos's annual investment advisory fee may be either fixed or based upon a percentage (%) of the market value of the assets placed under Ethos's management.
+Ethos' annual investment advisory fee may be either fixed or based upon a percentage (%) of the market value of the assets placed under Ethos' management.